ALCO MRS-1: Post-military careers

 Thirteen of the locomotives were sold to the Alaska Railroad—six in 1974, and seven in 1975.
 Alaska retired its last ALCO MRS-1s in 1984.

 Two locomotives were sold to the Uruguayan Administración de Ferrocarriles del Estado, numbered 1611, 1612.
 One suffered a fire in 1994 and was scrapped while the other is stored inoperable.

 While many locomotives were ultimately scrapped, several still exist, in various states of preservation.
 Examples exist at the Bluegrass Railroad and Museum, the Western Railway Museum, the Texas State Railroad, the National Museum of Transportation, the Northern Pacific Railway Museum, the Pacific Southwest Railway Museum, the Western Pacific Railroad Museum (one MRS-1 from the Western Pacific Railroad Museum was transferred to Yreka Western Railroad where it operated as YWRR #244, and later was scrapped in 2011), the California State Railroad Museum, and Railtown 1897.

 In addition, the Eastern Shore Railroad (now Bay Coast Railroad) had stored two for possible future use, but they are now reported as scrapped in 2011.
 Cass Scenic Railroad also stored 2 examples, which were sold as surplus and later scrapped in 2010.

 Spotting features

-Being produced to the same specification, both GE/ALCO and EMD MRS-1s are very similar in appearance and can easily be mistaken; they are both C-C road-switchers that are very low in profile in order to fit within European loading gauges.
+Being produced to the same specification, both GE/ALCO and EMD MRS-1s are very similar in appearance and can easily be mistaken; they are both C-C road switcher locomotives that are very low in profile in order to fit within European loading gauges.
 The major exterior differences are the peaked cab roof and long hood roof on the EMD locomotives, and the radiator intakes on the sides of the long hood end, which have outside shutters on the ALCO locomotives.
 In addition, the short hood is visibly lower than the long hood, thanks to the long hood's peaked roof; on the ALCO units, the two are the same height.
 The frame side sills are also different; the ALCO's are straight from front to rear, while the EMD's step down towards each end of the locomotive.